madsbuvi/MTY_CL/readme.md

 Bugs
 ----
 On AMD drivers 13.1 the code appears completely broken.
 Visual artifacts, extremely poor performance and garbage output.
-I've only just discovered this, working on the issue.
-Drivers before 13.1 should work.
+Drivers before 13.1 should work, and beta drivers generate correct tripcodes albeit slowly.
+The issue has been reported to AMD and was passed onto the OpenCL devs, so hopefully the next stable driver will fix the issue.

 It seems the code will still (ir)regularly generate duplicate tripcodes.
 Should be fixed sooner or later.
 This is due to an issue with my method of selecting valid shift-jis keys within a limited length, and a separate run is not likely to generate the same keys as a previous run (meaning they aren't weak / easy to crack).
 Don't hesitate to contact me or open an issue if you have any problems with the program.